Permissions

 Permission Profiles

-A permission profile defines what a function can access.
+A permission profile defines what a worker can access.
 Define them in your stack:

 export default new alien.Stack("my-app")